UofABioinformaticsHub/Intro_R_FIB_2019/setup.md

 For the entire Fall Into Bioinformatics Course we'll be connecting to a virtual machine with all of the required software already installed.
 This may be a bit difficult at the beginning, but I'm sure we'll have it sorted with the first hour or so.

+Please note, the VMs are only visible inside the UofA network.
+External connections will not be able to see them.
+If your connection appears to be timing out, please check your WiFi connection.

 ### Windows Only

 We'll assume you have `git bash` installed, so please open this to give yourself a terminal.